PTSolns/PTSolns-cli/docs/platform-specification.md

   Additionally, after the upload is complete, the IDE again waits for a new port to appear (or the originally selected port to be present).

-Note that the IDE implementation of this 1200 bps touch has some peculiarities, and the newer `arduino-cli` implementation also seems different (does not wait for the port after the reset, which is probably only needed in the IDE to prevent opening the wrong port on the serial monitor, and does not have a shorter timeout when the port never disappears).
+Note that the IDE implementation of this 1200 bps touch has some peculiarities, and the newer `ptsolns-cli` implementation also seems different (does not wait for the port after the reset, which is probably only needed in the IDE to prevent opening the wrong port on the serial monitor, and does not have a shorter timeout when the port never disappears).